 The first step of an RMF is identifying potential threats and vulnerabilities.
 This can include both which assets of the organization are vulnerable to threats as well as the impacts of such threats on business objectives.
 Because businesses are dynamic, this step is a continuous process.

-This second component measures the severity of threats and prioritizes the impact of identified threats.
+Risk assessments, the second component, measure the severity of threats and prioritizes the impact of identified threats.
 These impacts can include financial and non-financial impacts.
 Organizations often use quantitative and qualitative methods to prioritize them according to their severity.

 (Learn about incident severity levels & prioritizing CVEs by severity.)

-The risk mitigation piece defines the methods to eliminate or reduce the identified risks.
+The risk mitigation component defines the methods to eliminate or reduce the identified risks.
 It can include:

 Additionally, as an outcome of this component, some organizations may change their overall reporting or employee structure for risk mitigation.